aredn/documentation/arednGettingStarted/node_status.rst

   This is not a required field, but node owners typically use it to list their contact information or the tactical purpose for the node.

 Node Time, Uptime, Load Average, and Free Memory
-  The node time is displayed along with the source in parentheses.
+  The node time is displayed and if an NTP or GPS time source is available, that source will be displayed in parentheses.
 If an Internet connection or a local `NTP <https://en.wikipedia.org/wiki/Network_Time_Protocol>`_ server is available, your node's NTP client will sync its time with that source.
 If a local `GPS <https://en.wikipedia.org/wiki/Global_Positioning_System>`_ source is available, your node can use that source.

   The ``uptime`` is also displayed, which is the time since the last reboot. ``load`` is the average system utilization for the last 1, 5, and 15 minutes. ``free flash`` and ``free ram`` shows how much storage space is remaining on your node. ``flash`` is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. ``ram`` is the amount of :abbr:`RAM (Random Access Memory)` available for running processes on the node.